dhammacakka/americanmonk/content/posts/why-did-you-become-a-monk.md

 >
 > Standing in front of my watch, I thought of the impossible “If I find my watch...” promise I’d made, which I thought I would never be held accountable for.
 Nobody would ever know if I just kept on walking, but finding the watch was just too much of a coincidence to let this moment of truth simply drift away.
 I lowered myself down to pick up the watch.
 I had to be true to who I was, or what I was to become.
 As I picked it up, I felt it was one of the heaviest things I had ever picked up.
 Change and destiny, especially my own, bore a lot of weight.
 After this, the only question was when I would become a monk, and that was only a matter of time.

 The third tipping point happened at Sai Babba's Ashram.
-It is also from the book [Going For Broke](https://americanmonk.org/book-going-for-broke/)\[mfn\]This quote has been slightly modified to give more detail\[/mfn\].
+It is also from the book [Going For Broke](https://americanmonk.org/book-going-for-broke/).[^1]

 > ...It was an experience to go see Sai Baba, and during this experience I finally made up my mind about when I would end up in Thailand.
 >